 Katherine Poehlmann PhD offers a comprehensive guide to yeast infections and how they may complicate and exacerbate rheumatic diseases.
 In this article, she discusses the prevalence and pathogenic types of yeast infections, the multi-systemic symptoms that may occur with infection, dietary and supplemental supports for immune health and to help avert infection, diagnosis and misdiagnosis, and types of treatments to successfully control these infections.

 The mention of “yeast infection” usually leads to an assumption that it is a condition afflicting women “down there.”
 The truth is, Candida plays no favorites in terms of gender, age, or ethnicity.
-Statistics show that approximately 80 million Americans suffer from yeast-related problems.
+Statistics show that approximately 70 percent of all people suffer from yeast-related problems.
 Of those, about seventy percent are women.
 According to the CDC, Candida is the fourth most common cause of healthcare-associated bloodstream infections in the United States.

 There are over 20 species of Candida yeasts that can cause infection in humans, the two most common being C. albicans and C. glabrata.
 Although these pathogens are phylogenetically, genetically, and phenotypically very different, their goals are the same: attach to and invade into the host, obtain nutrients and, evade the host immune response.